dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 Q. How do I get help if my questions are not answered in the User's Guide?

 A. First, look on our website https://dtcenter.org/community-code/model-evaluation-tools-met.
-If that doesn't answer your question, then email: [||met_help@ucar.edu].
+If that doesn't answer your question, then email: met_help@ucar.edu.

 Q. Where are the graphics?